-A water softener loop, also known as a soft water loop, is a specially designed piping system that connects your home’s internal water distribution pipes to the water softener.
+A water softener loop is a “U” shaped piping system that connects your home’s internal water distribution pipes to the water softener.

 So, should you install a soft water loop?
 Continue reading for an in-depth explainer on the water softener loop (Spoiler ahead!)